 Convicted Chicago officer moved to Western Illinois jail

-High-profile detainees or inmates who are cooperating witnesses are often moved for their own safety in an out of the Cook County Jail as part of an agreement the jail has with other jails.
+High-profile detainees or inmates who are cooperating witnesses are often moved out of the Cook County Jail for their own safety as part of an agreement the jail has with other jails.

 Van Dyke was taken into custody after a jury on Friday convicted him of second-degree murder and aggravated battery with a firearm.

 Information from: Chicago Tribune, http://www.chicagotribune.com